Creating and Running Vue.js Projects with ServBay

 Initialize the Project

-First, open your terminal application.
-ServBay recommends storing website projects in the
+Start by opening your terminal application.
+ServBay recommends storing website projects in its default directory.
+Navigate to that directory and use the

-command to initialize a new Vue.js project.
+command to start a new Vue.js project.
 The@latest

 1